Robust H-infinity kinematic control of manipulator robots using dual quaternion algebra

-Therefore, we propose a robust dual-quaternion based $H_{\infty}$ task-space kinematic controller for robot manipulators.
-The new method provides a direct connection between different sources of uncertainties and disturbances and the corresponding performance effects over the end-effector trajectory in dual quaternion space.
+We propose a robust dual-quaternion based $H_{\infty}$ task-space kinematic controller for manipulators.
+The new method directly connects different sources of uncertainties and disturbances to their corresponding performance effects over the end-effector trajectory in dual quaternion space.
 The controller explicitly addresses the influence of such disturbances over the end-effector pose, in the $H_{\infty}$ sense, which does not require detailed knowledge about the statistical distribution of disturbances.
 This is paramount as those distributions are significantly hard to characterize within the group $\text{Spin}(3)\ltimes\mathbb{R}^{3}$ of unit dual quaternions (or even $\SE 3$).
-Using dual quaternion algebra, we derive easy-to-implement closed form $H_{\infty}$ control and tracking strategies at the end-effector level that incorporate robustness requirements, disturbance attenuation and performance properties over the pose kinematics, while minimizing the required control effort and avoiding kinematic singularities.

-In summary, the paper contributions with respect to the state of the art are: \begin{enumerate} \item Introduction of novel geometrical description of noises and disturbances within the space of unit dual quaternions; \item Development of a novel, easy-to-implement, closed form $H_{\infty}$ controller for end-effector trajectory tracking; \item Novel (kinematic) singularity-avoidance technique using $H_{\infty}$ criteria. \end{enumerate}
+Using dual quaternion algebra, we derive easy-to-implement closed form $H_{\infty}$ control and tracking strategies at the end-effector level that incorporate robustness requirements, disturbance attenuation and performance properties over the pose kinematics, while minimizing the required control effort.
+In summary, the contributions to the state of the art are: \begin{enumerate} \item Introduction of novel geometrical description of disturbances within the space of unit dual quaternions; \item Development of an easy-to-implement, closed form $H_{\infty}$ controller for end-effector trajectory tracking. \end{enumerate}